OpenVoiceOS/ovos-gui/protocol.md

     "values": [{"date": "tomorrow", "temperature" : 13, ...}, ...] //values must always be in array form }
 ```

-Values is an ordered dict, for a shopping cart it would need multiple roles like product name, price, image

 ### Updates item values starting at the given position, as many items as there are in the array
 ```javascript